Mayoral candidate threatens to take Tauranga council and marina to High Court

 Marina society manager Greg Prescott told the Bay of Plenty Times the dispute began in late 2019 when all J Pier berth holders were informed of the proposed refurbishment.

-“He sort of started this process that he’s got himself involved in, started doing LGOIMAs [Local Government Official Information Act requests] to council, society, etc, all these sort of things started happening.
+“He sort of started this process that he’s got himself involved in, started doing LGOIMAs to council, society, etc, all these sort of things started happening.
 Then he engaged his lawyer and between the two of them you would get five questions from Mr Patterson on behalf of Doug Owens, then 25 questions back about those five questions and we would try to dissect everything.”

 The years since 2019 had been filled with lawyers, other entities and now, the prospect of the High Court.